Home

 True Grain Organic Bakery:

-If you ever want to find me on a Saturday morning, check out the True Grain Organic Bakery in Cowichan Bay.
-When I'm on Vancouver Island this is where I purchase all my bread products, including baguettes, croissants, multigrain loaves, and my current favourite, the L'il Loaf containing chunks of chocolate and roasted hazelnuts.
+This little bakery in Cowichan Bay is where I purchase many of my bread products, including baguettes, croissants, multigrain loaves, and my all-time favourite, the L'il Loaf containing chunks of chocolate and roasted hazelnuts.

 www.truegrain.ca